-Will and without lawful authority.\\ situation that endangers the mental or physical health or safety of a student at a school with any of grades 6 through 12 for purposes of initiation or admission into or affiliation with any school-sanctioned organization.
-"Hazing" includes but is not limited to: (a) pressuring, coercing, or forcing a student to participate in illegal or dangerous behavior, or (b) any brutality of a physical nature, such as whipping, beating, branding, or
+Hazing (HAZ) - SESIR - Level III / 41 - Any action or situation that endangers the mental or physical health or safety of a student at a school with any of grades 6 through 12 for purposes of initiation or admission into or affiliation with any school-sanctioned organization.
+"Hazing" includes but is not limited to: (a) pressuring, coercing, or forcing a student to participate in illegal or dangerous behavior, or (b) any brutality of a physical nature, such as whipping, beating, branding, or exposure to the elements.

-Homicide (HOM) - SESIR - Level I / 28 - The unjustified killing
+Homicide (HOM) - SESIR - Level I / 28 - The unjustified killing of one human being by another.

-Kidnapping (KID) - SESIR - Level I /29 - Forcibly, or by threat, confining, abducting, or imprisoning another person against their
+Kidnapping (KID) - SESIR - Level I /29 - Forcibly, secretly, or by threat, confining, abducting, or imprisoning another person against their will and without lawful authority.